Eventdisplay/Eventdisplay/README.md

-# Eventdisplay - IACT event analysis and display
+# Eventdisplay - An Analysis and Reconstruction Package for Ground-based Gamma-ray Astronomy

 Original developers: Gernot Maier and Jamie Holder